 Coastal Act Section 30101 defines a coastal-dependent industrial development or use as that which "requires a site on or adjacent to the sea to be able to function at all."
 Ports, offshore oil and gas platforms, and power plants that require seawater for cooling are types of coastal-dependent development that the Coastal Act gives priority over other types of development on or near the shoreline.
 Coastal Act Section 30001.2 finds that, notwithstanding the significant adverse effects a coastal-dependent industrial development may have on coastal resources or coastal access, it may be necessary to locate such developments within the coastal zone.
-Consequently, Section 30260 of the Coastal Act provides for special consideration of coastal-dependent industrial facilities must be evaluated under all applicable policies and standards contained in Chapter 3.
+Consequently, Section 30260 of the Coastal Act provides for special consideration of coastal-dependent industrial facilities that may otherwise be found inconsistent with the Coastal Act's Chapter 3 policies.
+Coastal-dependent industrial facilities must be evaluated under all applicable policies and standards contained in Chapter 3.
 If the proposed project is inconsistent with any Chapter 3 policy, Section 30260 provides that the Commission may nonetheless approve such developments if it finds that the proposal meets that policy's three-part test.